sajox/snurr/docs/documentation.md

 ![Sub-process](/assets/images/subprocess.png)

-An end event symbol kan be used in a sub-process to use the boundary as an alternate flow.
+An end event symbol can be used in a sub-process to use the boundary as an alternate flow.

 ![End events](/assets/images/subprocess-message.png)